-Most people chose to refinance because of one or more of the following reasons.
+Most people choose to refinance for one or more of the following reasons.

 - Lower Monthly Payments – A lower interest rate means a lower monthly payment.
-This can be highly advantageous if your refinanced loan has the same payoff date as your previous loan.
+Advantageous if your refinanced loan has the same payoff date as your previous loan.

-- More Predictable Costs – If your first loan was an ARM (adjustable-rate mortgage), then you may want to refinance to a fixed-rate loan for more predictable monthly payments.
-This might mean taking on a higher interest rate, but at least you’ll have the comfort of knowing it won’t go any higher.
+- More Predictable Costs – If your first loan was an ARM (adjustable-rate mortgage), you might want to refinance a fixed-rate loan for more predictable monthly payments.
+This might mean taking on a higher interest rate, but at least you’ll be comfortable knowing it won’t go any higher.

-- Shorten Your Loan Term – A common tactic for borrowers with a 30-year mortgage is to wait a few years and then refinance to a 15-year loan.
-Doing so can allow you to pay off your loan faster and save more interest over the loan’s lifetime.
+- Shorten Your Loan Term – A common tactic for borrowers with a 30-year mortgage is to wait a few years and refinance to a 15-year loan.
+Doing so can allow you to repay your loan faster and save more interest over the loan’s lifetime.

 - Borrow Money – Through cash-out refinancing, you can borrow against your equity to access funds for any purpose.
+They will add the amount you borrow to your mortgage principal.
 This can be a great way to raise money for an emergency.
-Just know that the amount you borrow will be added to your mortgage principal.

 - Cancel Mortgage Insurance – If your original loan came with PMI, you’d be able to refinance once you reach 20% equity.
-This also applies to certain FHA loans that come with PMI for the lifetime of the loan.
+It also applies to certain FHA loans with PMI for the loan’s lifetime.

-What are the Downsides to Refinancing?What are the Downsides to Refinancing?
+What are the Downsides of Refinancing?What are the Downsides of Refinancing?

-While there usually isn’t any limit on the number of times you can refinance a loan, it’s unlikely you’ll do it too often as it will mean paying closing costs each time.
-This can add up to anywhere from 2-7% of the home’s value.
-In a costly market like NYC, this can add up to a hefty amount.
-This is why it’s important to do the math first.
+While there usually isn’t any limit on the number of times you can refinance a loan, you’ll unlikely do it too often as it will mean paying closing costs each time.
+This can add up to 2-7% of the home’s value.
+This can add up to a hefty amount in a costly market like NYC.
+This is why it’s essential to do the math first.
 Work out your breakeven point and whether you stand to save more in the long run once these closing costs have been offset.

 Another negative impact of multiple refinancings is that they will lower your credit score.
-Each time you refinance, a loan officer will have to perform a hard credit check.
-Since credit checks remain on your report for up to two years, too many in a short space of time can leave a lasting mark.
-Make sure you have a solid enough credit score to take a small hit when contemplating multiple refinancing’s in the space of 24 months.
+A loan officer must perform a hard credit check each time you refinance.
+Since credit checks remain on your report for up to two years, too many can leave a lasting mark in a short time.
+Make sure you have a solid enough credit score to take a minor hit when contemplating multiple refinancing in 24 months.

 Lastly, you need to consider how many extra years you’ll be adding to the loan by refinancing?
-Even if your interest rate is lower, you could still end up paying more by adding another five years to a 30-year fixed-rate loan.
-One solution might be to refinance with a short-term loan of 10, 15, or 20 years.
-This might mean taking on a higher monthly payment and means a lower interest rate that can add up to big savings in the long run.
+If your interest rate is lower, you could still pay more by adding another five years to a 30-year fixed-rate loan.
+One solution might be refinance with a 10, 15, or 20 years short-term loan.
+This might mean taking on a higher monthly payment and a lower interest rate that can add to significant savings in the long run.

 When Is It a Good Time to Refinance?When Is It a Good Time to Refinance?

 The last few years saw interest rates fall to record lows.
 However, they’re now on the rise again.
-As of this writing (28 May 2021), a 30-year fixed-rate mortgage currently sits at 2.95%, according to Freddie Mac.
-It can be difficult to know whether you should wait to see if they drop again or refinance now before they spiral even higher.
+According to Freddie Mac, as of this writing (28 May 2021), a 30-year fixed-rate mortgage sits at 2.95%.
+Knowing whether you should wait to see if they drop again or refinance before they spiral even higher can be challenging.
 This is a personal question that each homeowner will have to wrestle with.
-As a rule of thumb, if the numbers look reasonable, it’s probably a good idea to refinance.
+As a rule of thumb, refinance is probably a good idea if the numbers look reasonable.

-What it really comes down to is how much you stand to save.
-If interest rates have dropped enough, they could reduce your monthly mortgage payments could be reduced by $50-100, then that’s a good reason to refinance.
-For a 30-year conventional loan, savings like that can really add up.
+What it comes down to is how much you stand to save.
+If interest rates have dropped enough, they could reduce your monthly mortgage payments by $50-100, an excellent reason to refinance.
+For a 30-year conventional loan, savings like that can add up.

 Should You Refinance with Your Current Lender or find a New One?Should You Refinance with Your Current Lender or find a New One?

-If your primary goal is to get a lower interest rate, that may not be easy to get if you stick with your current lender.
-To get a good deal, it helps to shop around and see what other lenders are offering.
+If your primary goal is to get a lower interest rate, that may not be easy if you stick with your current lender.
+Getting a good deal helps you shop around and see what other lenders offer.
 When comparing lenders, don’t just focus on the varying interest rates.
-Look at all the costs involved in acquiring the loan.
-This includes loan fees, repayment terms, and the different loan packages on offer.
+Look at the costs of acquiring the loan, including loan fees, repayment terms, and the different loan packages.

 The best way to compare different lenders is to get multiple loan estimates.
-Each estimate will lay out all the costs involved in acquiring the loan to be easily compared.
-Keep in mind as well that switching lenders will mean more hassle and paperwork.
+Each estimate will lay out all the costs of acquiring the loan to be easily compared.
+Keep in mind that switching lenders will mean more hassle and paperwork.

 Final ThoughtsFinal Thoughts

 Any decision to refinance your mortgage should be a well-thought-out one.
-Even if all the experts agree that now is a good time, it still largely depends on your own financial situation and long-term goals.
-For personalized advice, please talk with a financial planner and get their assessment on whether it’s a good idea or not.
-Refinancing comes with many risks and pitfalls and a lot of benefits for those who time it right.
+Refinancing has many risks, pitfalls, and benefits for those who time it right.
+Even if all the experts agree that now is a good time, it depends mainly on your financial situation and long-term goals.
+For personalized advice, please talk with a financial planner and get their assessment on whether it’s a good idea.